 Applications of a Fuel Cell

-Fuel cells are widely used in transportation vehicles such as buses, trucks, cars, etc. This is because fuel cells do not release toxic gases; therefore, are cleaner alternatives to power vehicles.
+Fuel cells are widely used in transportation vehicles such as buses, trucks, cars, etc. This is because fuel cells do not release toxic gases; therefore, these are cleaner alternatives to power vehicles.
 The use of fuel cells in vehicles tends to significantly increase reliability.
 It is also used to power FCEVs.

 Material Handling Equipment